sandstorm-io/sandstorm/roadmap/platform/accounts/README.md

 ### Self-hosted Single-org

-The admin of a Sansdtorm server can define a single organization for the server.
+The admin of a Sandstorm server can define a single organization for the server.
 Any account which possesses a credential within that organization will automatically be promoted to a full user (not a visitor).

 The admin can also specify that:
 - All members of the organization will automatically have all other members in their contact list.